Rotations and Clinics

 - The Academic Floor Team is staffed by a subset of hospitalists who are dedicated to resident education.

 - The Academic ICU Team has ICU attendings who are dedicated, experienced intensivists that have a track record of winning teaching awards.

 - There are four teams at Kaiser at a given time: two teams of one resident, one intern, and one 3rd-year medical student that manage the ICU; and one daytime floor team of one resident, two interns, and two third-year medical students, and one night team comprised of one resident.

 - The night resident cross-covers on the housestaff patients in the ICU and on the floors Monday through Friday.
 They admit patients overnight to the floor and ICU.
 There is no night resident on weekends, when the hospitalists and ICU staff at Kaiser provide cross-coverage.

-- The daytime floor team admits daily on Tuesday through Saturday (Sunday is the resident day off, and Monday is our Academic Conference day).
+- The daytime floor team admits daily on Monday through Saturday (Sunday is the resident day off.

 - The ICU teams take call during the daytime every other day.
 The night resident covers at night, except on Saturday and Sunday when the intensivist faculty cover the unit without residents.

 UC Cardiology Inpatient Service

 - We have an active and outstanding group of cardiologists practicing at the cutting edge, including an advanced heart failure program, interventional, and structural heart disease program (mitral-clip service, TAVR, etc).